-12 Best Window Cleaning Tools for Professionals
+13 Best Window Cleaning Tools for Window Washing Professionals

-Good news: you don’t have to invest in dozens of window cleaning supplies and expensive equipment.
+Good news: you don’t have to invest in dozens of window washing supplies and expensive equipment.
 Professional window cleaning only takes a handful of tools that are easy to find at your local hardware store or online.

-1. T-bars and sleeves
+1. T-bars and washer sleeves

-A T-bar (also called a window cleaning wand) delivers your cleaning solution to window surfaces.
+A t-bar (also called a window cleaning wand) delivers your cleaning solution to window surfaces.
 It consists of a rod and a sleeve that you use to apply cleaning solution.

 Keep different sleeves around for different jobs.
 Sleeve sizes range from 6 inches (ideal for french window panes) to 24 inches (for storefronts and other large commercial windows).